SHORT STORY 11

 LOGBOOK, ENTRY 12

-However, the next ordeal was scaling the hull of the ghost-ship.
+However, the next ordeal was scaling the hull of the unknown ship.
 It might have actually been fun, if I wasn't worried that I could get crushed between the two boats.
 Osip went up a rusted ladder near the rear of the ship.
 Then it was my turn.
-I missed the first rung, caught it on my second attempt, and then the outboard dropped out from under me.
-My hand reached up and I clung on like a leech.
-But then the water returned and I was consumed!
-The sea rose up and went way over my head.
+I missed the rungs at first, caught the ladder on my second attempt, and then the outboard dropped out from under me!
+I clung on like a leech.
+But then the sea rose up and went way over my head.
 Panic seized every inch of my body.
-What if the sea level doesn't lower again?!
-So I reached up and climbed.
+So, I reached up and climbed.
 Climbed for oxygen.
-Climbed the fuck out of this clusterfuck.
-Oh, and did I mention, the water was fucking freezing.
-And then I was exposed again.
-But I wouldn't stop for any-fucking-thing.
-Up.
-Up.
-And over the motherfucking top.
+Climbed the fuck out of this clusterfuck of freezing fucking water.
+Suddenly the sea dropped and I was exposed again.
+I didn't stop for anything.
+Up, up, and over the motherfucking top I went.

 As the captain pulled himself over the railing, I glared back at the ship that we had just left.
-It was a good hundred meters away.
+It was a good hundred-meters away.
 And then it struck me, we had just boarded a sinking fucking ship!
 What the fuck was I thinking?!
-This is a job for brave young heroes, not fucking assholes like me!
+This is a job for brave young heroes, not a fucking asshole like me!

 Osip made the astute observation that all the lifeboats were still here.
 It wasn't until we piled into the abandoned bridge that we all took note of how bad the situation really was.
-The ship was leaning 30° to the port-side (left-side), and the bow was hardly above the waves anymore.
-She was going down, and we all knew it.
+The ship was leaning 30° to the port-side, and the bow was hardly above the waves anymore.
+She was going down, and nothing could stop it.

 "We have time."
 Captain Grant seemed oblivious to our anger.
 "Check the crew quarters in the aft."

-"Look, night is here!"
+"Look, night here!"
 Osip yelled grabbing the captain.
-"You said we go before dark!"
+"You say we go before dark!"

 My earlier assumption that the captain reminded me of Cary Grant was way off.
 This cunt had no charm or charisma.

-"Fifteen minutes, then we leave," Osip said slowly, backing out as I reluctantly followed.
-My last glimpse out the windows, was of another enormous wave sweeping over the front the doomed ship.
+"Fifteen minutes, we leave," Osip said slowly, backing out as I reluctantly followed.
+My last glimpse through the windows, was of another enormous wave sweeping over the front of the doomed ship.

 "No," Osip said, peering into empty cabins.
 "First time."